coolvegan/backend-bestpractise-owasp-ready/SECURITY.md

 # Security Implementation - OWASP Compliance

-## ✅ Priority 1 Security Features Implemented
+## ✅ Priority 1 & 2 Security Features Implemented

 This document details all security features implemented to make the Foodshop API OWASP-compliant and production-ready.
+All HTTP handlers are now modular ausgelagert in `internal/handler/`.

 ---